JessIsHere/ETL-Project/README.md

 # Labor Exploitation
 Pulling together global human trafficking data in comparison to country wealth and labor force

 //Process of Extraction, Transformation, and Loading//

 Data Sources
 1. Counter Trafficking Data Collaborative: https://www.ctdatacollaborative.org/download-global-dataset

    This dataset is the backbone of the project.
-Human Trafficking has always existed.
-However, in the US, it has only been a crime since 2000.
+Human Trafficking has always existed but it wasn't until 2020 that the US passed a law declaring it as a crime.
 This means that the exploitation of people was not tracked or measured with the exception of the last 20 years.
 The lack of accurate, consistent data keeps us from identifying people who are suffering.
    The Counter Trafficking Data Collaborative is seeking to provide a solution by aggregating data from five global agencies.
 This project was the perfect opportunity to attempt a database design for this challenging